Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

   https://bioconductor.org/checkResults/3.19/bioc-LATEST/

 Some red on the report is to be expected.
-The purpose of the next section is to reduce the amount of red as much as possible.
+The purpose of the section 3 below (_Install additional stuff for Bioconductor packages with special needs_) is to reduce the amount of red as much as possible.

+### 2.7 Set up automatic archiving of last 7 build reports

+We want to keep around the 7 most recent software reports e.g. in `/home/biocbuild/archived_reports`.

+Create the directory with `mkdir /home/biocbuild/archived_reports` and add the following to the crontab:

+    # Archive reports
+    35 12 * * 1-6 cp /home/biocbuild/public_html/BBS/3.19/bioc/report/report.tgz /home/biocbuild/archived_reports/bioc-report-`date +\%Y\%m\%d`.tgz

+    # Remove reports older than 1 week
+    40 12 * * 1-6 find /home/biocbuild/archived_reports/bioc-report*.tgz -maxdepth 1 -mtime +7 -type f -delete